adgonrodr/notes/README.md

             if not list_equal:
                 differences[path] = list_diff
         elif value1 != value2:
+            # Handle None and 'None' comparison
+            if value1 is None and value2 == 'None':
+                return
+            if value2 is None and value1 == 'None':
+                return
             differences[path] = {"value1": value1, "value2": value2}

     def compare_lists(list1, list2, path):